Surgical Prehabilitation Toolkit for Healthcare Providers

 Consider Delaying Surgery

-• For cases of anemia with an unclear cause or iron deficiency anemia that is not related to the reason for surgery, consider postponing elective surgery to allow time for further investigation and treatment of the anemia to support better surgical outcomes and reduce potential complications.
-Suggest communication with surgical team.
+• Consider postponing elective surgery to allow time for further investigation and treatment of anemia to support better surgical outcomes and reduce potential complications.
+This is particularly relevant when the anemia is unexpected or unexplained.
+Suggest communication with the surgical team.

-• Patients undergoing high blood loss surgeries who would decline transfusion require special consideration.
+• Patients with a signed refusal for blood products undergoing high blood loss surgeries require special consideration.
 Consider multidisciplinary discussion and delaying surgery until hemoglobin goal is reached.

 Identify Cause of Anemia